puzzlehq/aleo-starter/README.md

 ## Getting started

-Install the Puzzle wallet from
+Install the Puzzle wallet from [Itero](https://itero.plasmo.com/ext/nhohlebgfennhnakfdbidhminlmkbold)

-Run `pnpm i && pnpm dev` to run the demo
+Clone this repo and run `pnpm i && pnpm dev` to run the demo

 Navigate to `localhost:5173` and connect the Puzzle wallet to see your balance